 For 2024, Genesis upgrades the previous standard 252-hp turbocharged 2.0-liter four-cylinder for a more powerful turbocharged 2.5-liter engine that makes 300-hp.
 Also, Brembo brakes are now standard equipment on every G70.
 Minor changes inside include a redesigned climate-control system and a frameless rearview mirror.

 The entry-level G70, now called the 2.5T, comes with the new engine (along with 311 lb-ft of torque), and offers a nice blend of performance and efficiency at an affordable price, which starts at $42,800.
 Enhanced performance can be found in the 3.3T, where power comes from a turbocharged 3.3-liter V6 engine, producing 365 hp and 376 lb-ft of torque.
 Both engines make do with an eight-speed automatic transmission.
-Rear-wheel drive is standard, but all-wheel drive can be added to any G70.
+Rear-wheel drive is standard, but all-wheel drive can be had on any G70.

 The cabin of the G70 is quite impressive thanks to the inviting materials used, decorative stitching, solid switchgear, and excellent build quality.
 The G70 is no doubt a luxurious car, it does, however, cater to the driving enthusiast with its driver-centric ergonomics and clear, intuitive controls.
 And the G70 doesn’t try to be something it is not – there is no fake carbon-fiber bits or racing-styled, flat-bottom steering wheel – just a straight-forward setup, but one that is done to near perfection.